-This is happening because all the water has relocated to fill the space on the ocean floor caused by an earthquake.
-Next of all the water returns in a series of waves called a wave train.
-The time difference between each waves varies from minutes to even an hour.
+This happens because all the water has relocated to fill the space on the ocean floor caused by an earthquake.
+Next of all, the water returns in a series of waves called a wave train.
+The time difference between each wave varies from minutes to even an hour.

 After each wave the water is sucked back out to sea before it shoots back in again.
 The first wave normally is not the worst, the most dangerous waves has still to come.

-Seemingly the third and eight wave in the wave train is the most biggest and dangerous to human life.
-The whole of the coastline may be altered by a tsunami.
+Seemingly the third and eight wave in the wave train is the biggest and most dangerous to human life.
+The whole of the coastline may be altered by these walls of water.

 A big tsunami can have catastrophic effects to mankind.
 Many people and animals may be drowned or even carried up to a kilometer inland.
 The infrastructure of the town or village will not return to normal for sometime.

-The signs of a Tsunami would be the rumbling in the ground from an earthquake or if the water on the shoreline pulls back leaving bare sand.
-If this happens then its time to run to higher ground and stopping for nothing.
+The signs of a tsunami would be the rumbling in the ground from an earthquake, or if the water on the shoreline pulls back leaving bare sand.
+If this happens, then its time to run to higher ground.
 But if by chance you are caught in one, your best chance of survival is to find a floating object and hold on for dear life.

-Scientists from the USA and Japan have laid cables on the oceans floor, close to the coast where special boxes along the cables detect when a deep tsunami wave passes over them.
-The boxes send this data via satellites to scientists onshore, so that they know a tsunami is on its way.
+Scientists from the U.S and Japan, have laid cables on the oceans floor, close to the coast.
+Connected to the cables are censor boxes that can detect when a deep tsunami wave passes over them.
+The boxes sends this information via satellite to scientists onshore, who then takes whatever course of action is required.